+1b.
 Evidence that reducing the density of lateral roots improves drought resistance

-Reduced production of lateral roots and the associated phenotype of longer lateral roots has been proposed to be beneficial under drought (Lynch, 2013; Fig. 3).
-The rationale for this proposal is the same as that described above for reduced production of axial roots, namely that for a mobile soil resource such as water, the production of too many lateral roots is counterproductive by increasing intraplant competition for internal resources (primarily carbohydrates) needed for root growth, as well as competition for the capture of mobile soil resources, in this case water.
+Reduced production of lateral roots and the associated phenotype of longer lateral roots has been proposed to be beneficial under drought (Lynch, 2013, Fig. 3).
+The rationale for this proposal is the same as that described in section (1a) for reduced production of axial roots, i.e. that for a mobile soil resource like water, the production of too many lateral roots is counterproductive by increasing intraplant competition for internal resources (primarily carbohydrates) needed for root growth, as well as competition for the capture of mobile soil resources, in this case water.

 Direct evidence in support of this hypothesis was provided by analysis of maize recombinant inbred lines sharing genetic backgrounds but with contrasting production of lateral roots grown under water stress in field rainout shelters, in natural drought conditions in the field, and in soil mesocosms (Zhan et al., 2015).
-Water stress reduced lateral branching of crown roots, and lines with fewer lateral roots under stress had substantially deeper rooting, greater capture of subsoil water, and consequently improved plant water status, stomatal conductance, leaf photosynthesis, biomass, and yield (Fig. 6).
+Water stress reduced lateral branching of crown roots, and lines with fewer lateral roots under stress had substantially deeper rooting, greater capture of subsoil water, and consequently improved 240 plant water status, stomatal conductance, leaf photosynthesis, biomass, and yield (Fig.241 6).

 Indirect evidence supporting the utility of this phenotype is provided by the 'era' study of root phenotypes from 100 years of maize breeding (York et al., 2015).
-This study found that modern maize root phenotypes have a greater distance from the point of crown root emergence from the shoot to the first lateral root, a phene state that effectively reduces lateral root production at the organismic level, as well as longer lateral roots.
+This study found that modern maize root phenotypes have greater distance from the point of crown root emergence form the shoot to the first lateral root, a phene state that effectively reduces lateral root production at the organismic level, as well as longer lateral roots.

+247 1c.
 Is architectural plasticity useful under drought?

-It has been proposed that unresponsiveness of lateral branching to localized resource availability would be advantageous under drought (Lynch, 2013).
-Localized root proliferation in response to local water availability may be counterproductive because water is an ephemeral resource subject to movement and depletion, whereas root growth is relatively slow, and building and maintaining roots incurs significant long-term costs, especially considering that roots are not actively senesced (Fisher et al, 2002).
-In addition, construction of roots in moist soil domains may incur opportunity costs of failing to build roots in domains that may have greater water availability over time.
-For example, intermittent rain under drought may cause shallow wetting of surface soil that is rapidly depleted.
-Root production in shallow soil in response to this ephemeral resource would divert resources from exploitation of deeper strata with greater water availability (Lynch, 2013).
-In natural ecosystems and low-input agroecosystems, exploitation of localized water patches through root plasticity can confer a competitive advantage, but in high-input monoculture this is less important.
-Indirect evidence for this is the observation that axial root development in cultivated taxa is less sensitive to local water status than in wild taxa (Sebastian et al., 2016).
-The utility of root plasticity under drought is unclear, and merits research.
+248 It has been proposed that unresponsiveness of lateral branching to localized resource 249 availability would be advantageous under drought (Lynch, 2013).
+Localized root 250 proliferation in response to local water availability may be counterproductive because 251 water is an ephemeral resource subject to movement and depletion, whereas root growth 252 is relatively slow, and building and maintaining roots incur significant long-term costs, 253 especially considering that roots are not actively senesced (Fisher et al, 2002).
+In 254 addition, construction of roots in moist soil domains may incur opportunity costs of failing 255 to build roots in domains that may have greater water availability over time.
+For example, 256 intermittent rain under drought may cause shallow wetting of surface soil that is rapidly 257 depleted.
+Root production in shallow soil in response to this ephemeral resource would 258 divert resources from exploitation of deeper strata with greater water availability (Lynch, 259 2013).
+In natural ecosystems and low-input agroecosystems, exploitation of localized 260 water patches through root plasticity can confer a competitive advantage, but in high-261 input monoculture this is less important.
+Indirect evidence for this is the observation by 262 that axial root development in cultivated taxa is less sensitive to local water status than in 263 wild taxa (Sebastian et al., 2016).
+The utility of root plasticity under drought is unclear and 264 merits research.

+265 1d.
 Can root lifespan be optimized under drought?